Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 - Wait for the full cure time on the label before you handle the piece as finished.

-- Wear-test or hang-test a finished sample before you repeat the setup across a collection.
+- Wear or hang a finished sample before you use the setup across a collection.

 Do not promise hypoallergenic, skin-safe, or reaction-free wear from a generic marketplace label.

 "Surgical steel" is too vague on its own.
-Titanium and niobium are common lower-reactivity options when the supplier clearly discloses the actual material or grade, but they still should not be described as universal or guaranteed for everyone.
-Stainless options may work for some wearers and not others, especially when the listing hides the exact grade, plating, or nickel content.
+Titanium and niobium are common lower-reactivity options when the supplier says the posts are made from those metals, but they still should not be described as universal or guaranteed for everyone.
+Stainless options may work for some wearers and not others, especially when the listing hides the metal, plating, or nickel details.

-- Prefer listings that disclose: exact material or grade, plating or coating, pad size, loop size, finish color, and backs included
+- Prefer listings that show: what the finding is made from, plating or coating, pad size, loop size, finish color, and backs included

-- Write customer-facing copy as: factual material disclosure instead of "hypoallergenic" or "safe for sensitive ears" unless the supplier supports the exact claim
+- Write customer-facing copy as: factual material notes instead of "hypoallergenic" or "safe for sensitive ears" unless the supplier supports the exact claim

-- Keep a materials log: note the listing name, stated material, pad or loop dimensions, and date purchased so reorders stay traceable
+- Keep a materials log: note the supply name, material, pad or loop dimensions, and date purchased so reorders stay traceable

 5. What To Verify Before You Buy

-Choose listings that tell you what the finding is, how big it is, and how it is finished.
+Choose hardware descriptions that tell you what the finding is, how big it is, and how it is finished.

-- Loop-top posts with listed loop orientation and metal details when the topper or connector is visible from the front
+- Loop-top posts when the topper or connector is visible from the front.
+Check loop direction, loop size, what the post and loop are made from, and finish.

-- Eye pins with listed wire thickness and length when the design uses a true embedded or wrapped connector path
+- Eye pins when the design uses a true embedded or wrapped connector path.
+Check wire thickness, length, what the pin is made from, and finish.

-Skip listings that hide the material under vague language, do not show pad size, or bury the finish details you would need to disclose later.
+Skip hardware descriptions that hide the material under vague language, do not show pad size, or bury the finish details you would need for assembly and product notes.

-Validate the assembly on a sample pair before you repeat it across a collection.
+Try the assembly on one sample pair before it becomes a collection habit.

 - Make or select one finished piece at the same size, thickness, and finish as the real design.